-Legislative text Article 21 - Requirements relating to standardisation 21.3.
+21.3.
 Any referenced interest payments under the securitisation assets and liabilities shall be based on generally used market interest rates, or generally used sectoral rates reflective of the cost of funds, and shall not reference complex formulae or derivatives.

-STS criteria 40.
-Any referenced interest payments under the securitisation assets and liabilities shall be based on generally used market interest rates, or generally used sectoral rates reflective of the cost of funds and shall not reference complex formulae or derivatives.
-Verified?
-Yes PCS Comment See section "Compliance with STS Requirements (o)".
-As for Assets, see "Common Criteria (12)" All loan agreements are fixed rate.
-As for Liabilities "Terms and Conditions of the Notes 7.5" The Classes A to F and R notes are floating rate notes, X Notes are zero interest rate bearing.
-EBA Final non-ABCP STS Guidelines - statements on background and rationale Referenced interest payments (Article 21 (3)) 53.
-The objective of this criterion is to prevent securitisations from making reference to interest rates that cannot be observed in the commonly accepted market practice.
+40. Any referenced interest payments under the securitisation assets and liabilities shall be based on generally used market interest rates, or generally used sectoral rates reflective of the cost of funds and shall not reference complex formulae or derivatives.

+See section Compliance with STS Requirements (o).
+As for Assets, see "The Common Criteria (9)"

+All loan agreements are fixed rate.

+As for liabilities "Terms and Conditions of the Notes 7.5, "Rate of Interest"

+The Classes A to E are floating rate notes with a step-up Margin commencing on the First Optional Redemption Date, the Class X notes have the same margin throughout the life of the notes, all based on 1 Month Euribor as defined in 7.5, floored at zero.
+The class R notes are residual value notes with no interest.

+EBA Final non-ABCP STS Guidelines - statements on background and rationale

+Referenced interest payments (Article 21 (3))

+53. The objective of this criterion is to prevent securitisations from making reference to interest rates that cannot be observed in the commonly accepted market practice.
 The credit risk and cash flow analysis that investors must be able to carry out should not involve atypical, complex or complicated rates or variables that cannot be modelled on the basis of market experience and practice.

-54. To facilitate consistent interpretation of this criterion, the following aspects should be further clarified: (a) the scope of the criterion (by specifying the common types and examples of interest rates captured by this criterion); (b) the term 'complex formulae or derivatives'.
-EBA Final non-ABCP STS Guidelines
+54. To facilitate consistent interpretation of this criterion, the following aspects should be further clarified:

+(a) the scope of the criterion (by specifying the common types and examples of interest rates captured by this criterion);

+(b) the term 'complex formulae or derivatives'.